-- Remove the used blade.
+- 7. If replacing a used blade, remove the blade.
 Install the new Blade.
-Make sure that the Blade's rotation arrow points in the same direction as the rotation arrow on the Upper Blade Guard. - 8.
-Replace the Outer Flange and Arbor Bolt.
-Position the cupped side of the Flange against the Blade.
-Hold the Outer Flange with the Flange Wrench and tighten the Arbor Bolt with the Hex Key by turning it COUNTERCLOCKWISE. - 9.
+Make sure that the Blade's rotation arrow points in the same direction as the rotation arrow on the Lower Blade Guard. - Replace the Outer Flange and Arbor Bolt.
+Position the cupped side of the Flange against the blade.
+Hold in the Spindle Lock and wrench tighten the Arbor Bolt by turning it COUNTERCLOCKWISE.
+Release the Spindle Lock. - 9.
 Rotate the Guard Plate back into place and secure it with the Guard Plate Bolt. - 10.
-Move the Lower Blade Guard back into place. - 11.
 WARNING!
-TO PREVENT SERIOUS INJURY: Make sure the Lower Blade Guard operates smoothly and properly protects from the Blade before using the Saw.
+TO PREVENT SERIOUS INJURY: Make sure the Lower Blade Guard operates smoothly and properly protects from the Blade before using the saw.